 - No tents allowed at the campground – it’s mostly for RVs

-Restaurants appear to open around 10am – and according to this OC Register article the menus are still being finalized.
+Restaurants appear to open around 10am.
 All restaurants offered adult beverages, as well as sodas, lemonade, iced tea, drip coffee, hot tea, and hot cocoa.

 Finally, although it’s very sunny in my photos – there’s a potential for marine layer clouds or fog at this location.
 So be prepared for cool and breezy.

 Pacific Kitchen boasts “Huntington Beach’s Best Breakfast Burrito.”
 At least that’s what the side of the building says!
 I love breakfast burritos and have to say this one is worth having again.
 The bacon was flavorful and extra crispy.
 I believe the potatoes were French fries and the cheese was a light drizzle of cheese sauce.
 The tortilla was fresh and I liked the kick from the salsa I added as I ate.

 Bolsa Chica State Beach Campground, followed by Beach City Provisions